 Nevertheless, the homestead declaration is relatively easy and inexpensive to prepare and file and should be recorded by every Massachusetts homeowner.
 Each registry of deeds will assist homeowners in completing and filing the declarations.

-A. Long-Term Care Planning
+III.
+Long-Term Care Planning

 A. The Risk